 Karma operates across lifetimes.
 It results in an endless cycle of birth and rebirth, with the consequences of actions in past lives coming back in the present life.
 As long as we have karma, we are born again.

 According to yogic philosophy, it is possible to liberate from this cycle.
 In fact, the liberation from the circle of life and death is the ultimate goal of yoga.
-The 8 lims of yoga philosophy provide us with practices such as the Yamas & Niyamas (moral codes & observances), as well as meditation with which we u can balance our karmic account and become free of the circle of life and death.
+The eight limbs of yoga philosophy provide us with practices such as the Yamas & Niyamas (moral codes & observances), as well as meditation with which we can balance our karmic account and become free of the circle of life and death.

 You cannot choose the karma that you are carrying with you from previous lifetimes or from earlier in this life.
 But you can choose your actions in the present and the future.

 Karmic bonds present us with a variety of relationships in each life.
-Every relationship we engage in is in fact a duty (dharma).
+Every relationship we engage in is in fact a duty, which is also called dharma.
 Some of these relationships (duties) we get by birth.
 Others we choose.

-Yoga philosophy teaches us that doing our duty to the best of our capacities is essentially what we must do to balance karma.
-Relationships are duties that we get due to our karmic accounts and identifying your duty in your relationships helps you make the right choices in how you engage in the relationship.
+Yoga philosophy teaches us that doing our duty to the best of our ability is essentially what we must do to balance karma.
+Relationships are duties that we get due to our karmic accounts.
+Identifying your duty in your relationships helps you make the right choices in how you engage in the relationship.

 In different phases of life, you will have different close relationships with people around you.
-In our youth, most of us (A) have a strong karmic bond with our mother (B).
+In our youth, most of us have a strong karmic bond with our mother.
 She is in the first circle of our karmic net.
-As you grow older you might have balanced most of the karma between you and your mother and now enter a close relationship with your girlfriend (C) who earlier was a distant friend.
-Your mother moves to the circle of the karmic net and your girlfriend moves into the closest circle, as now you have to balance more karma with her.
+As you grow older you might have balanced most of the karma between you and your mother and now enter a close relationship with a partner who earlier was a distant friend.
+Your mother moves to the farther circle of the karmic net and your partner moves into the closest circle, as now you have to balance more karma with her.

 This is how all the relationships in our lives evolve and keep evolving over lifetimes.

 Your first duty is toward your own growth.
-An abusive relationship must not be maintained, just because you believe it’s your duty to do so.
+An abusive relationship must not be maintained due to a perceived ‘duty’.
 A one-sided relationship neither.
 Sometimes a person in your life has such a destructive effect on you that you must cut them loose and trust that your karma will be balanced in another life.

 Sometimes people ask me if soulmates exist.
-Yes, they do.
-But not in the romantic sense that most people understand the concept of soulmates.
-All the people in our lifes are soulmates, as our souls are bound to each other by past karma.
+Yes, they do - but not in the romantic sense that most people understand the concept of soulmates.
+All the people in our lives are soulmates, as our souls are bound to each other by past karma.